 - Document Supply is a more comprehensive scheme for borrowing books or obtaining articles from academic and national libraries in the UK.
 Collect a form from the Library or download it from the Document Supply section of the website, under ‘Using the Library’, and obtain your supervisor’s signature.
 PhD students can send up to 20 online requests per year without authorisation.

 - If you are having trouble finding what you need, there is an Economics Academic Support Librarian to help you.
 The contact details are: Helen Riley, (email: email@example.com or telephone: +44 024765 72712).

-- The Learning Grid, which is part of the Library, is located in University House and is open 24 hours a day, seven days a week.
+- The Learning Grid, which is part of the Library, is located in University House and is open every day from 7.00am -10.00pm.
 It offers a range of resources, including access to IT facilities and a collection of reference-only key textbooks.
 There are also Learning Grids in the Rootes Building, the Town Hall in Leamington Spa, and a postgraduate support facility called the Postgraduate Hub in Senate House.

 Contacting the Library: Economics enquiries